 How to apply for a Belgian National Register Number

 The Belgian National Register Number is automatically issued as part of other documents; it isn’t something that you have to apply for separately in most cases.
-You can also see our guides for information on how to apply for Belgian citizenship and permanent residence, Belgian passports, social security in Belgium, and registering as a temporary resident in Belgium.
+You can also see our guides for information on Belgian passports, social security in Belgium, and registering as a temporary resident in Belgium.
 You can also check out our guides to starting a business in Belgium and paying taxes in Belgium for information on company registration and taxes.

 If you haven’t received a Belgian National Register Number or an identity document containing a Belgian NN, or if you want to make an enquiry about the how to get a Belgian tax number, the best place to contact is your local municipality (commune/gemeente) which is responsible for registering foreign residents and issuing identity cards and residence permits.
 This is done at the local town hall.
 Information on local municipalities and where to find your local town hall is also available here.

 As your Belgian National Register Number is provided as part of various other documents, there is no separate fee that needs to be paid to obtain the NN.

 The documents required for an NN application will depend on what you are applying for.
 Exact requirements for a Belgian National Register Number will usually depend on the local municipality you are making your application through.
 If you are applying for a Belgian residency permit or Belgian work permit, you will typically need to provide valid ID, a work permit or proof of reason for staying in Belgium, proof that you can support yourself during your stay, proof of accommodation, a medical certificate and a certificate to show that you do not have a criminal record.
 If you are setting up a business in Belgium, you will need to follow certain steps such as making sure you have obtained the necessary business permit if required, registering your business and opening up a business bank account.